 Paroxysmal hemicrania (PH) is a rare form of headache that resembles cluster headache in some respects.
 However, PH is more common in women and while it usually begins in adulthood, it has been reported in girls as young as 6 years old.
 This condition is characterized by multiple, short, one-sided and severe head pain attacks.
 There are two forms, chronic and episodic.
 Patients with chronic paroxysmal hemicrania experience daily attacks for a year or more; in patients with the episodic form, the headaches go into remission for months or years.
-If you believe that you might be suffering from paroxysmal hemicrania, schedule a visit to the Diamond Headache Clinic for a thorough evaluation, accurate diagnosis and effective treatment.
+If you believe that you might be suffering from paroxysmal hemicrania, schedule a visit to the Diamond Headache Clinic in Chicago, IL for a thorough evaluation, accurate diagnosis and effective treatment.
+Contact us today to learn how we can help you.

 What Are the Symptoms of Paroxysmal Hemicrania?